Skip to content

 Chapter 52 is the go-to reference for cable selection, installation methods, and routing.
 It specifies the acceptable installation methods (clipped direct, in conduit, in trunking, in thermal insulation) and the associated current-carrying capacity derating factors.
 Regulation 522.6.202 defines the safe zones for cables concealed in walls — the zones within 150 mm of the top of a wall, within 150 mm of an angle, and horizontally or vertically from an accessory point.
 Cables outside these zones require either mechanical protection or 30 mA RCD protection.

-Since its publication in July 2018, the 18th Edition has been updated by two amendments.
+Since its publication in July 2018, the 18th Edition has been updated by four amendments.
 These amendments do not replace the entire standard — they modify, add to, or clarify specific regulations within the existing structure.

 Current Version